XAI-liacs/LLaMEA/README.md

 In this work we extended LLaMEA with a niching approach for the automatic evolution of diverse black-box continuous problem landscapes.

+All generated problems and their 2d visualisations can be found in the `landscapes` folder.

 ## 🎁 Installation